-When ready, you need to rotate the aircraft for ca. 400 degrees.
+When ready, you need to rotate the aircraft for about 400° .
 Direction of rotation and start azimuth are not important.
-When rotating, try to keep a steady pace for the best results - this will result in a constant angular velocity.
-When turning aircraft, the progress bar grows and the procedure is complete when it reaches full.
 You have to make more than a full circle because the initial readings are not used in computation.

 At this point a blue ellipse is drawn on the chart.
-Corrections up to 15 degrees are generally accepted as appropriate.
-If you constantly get correction curve larger than 15-20 degrees, then you probably need to find a better location for Magu.
-The correction in Figure 23 reaches ca. 8 degrees.
+Corrections up to 15° are generally accepted as appropriate.
+If you constantly get correction curve larger than 15-20°, then you probably need to find a better location for Magu.
+The correction in Figure 27 reaches about 8°.

 Important: If you are happy with the results, you must close the window using the OK button.
 This will also save the results.
-Closing with the close button does not save the results.
+Closing with the Close button does not save the results.